- Who We Are

 - Identify the special education services, including the adaptations, accommodations or modifications to the general curriculum, and/or instructional environment and materials, as needed by the student to reach those standards.

 Every student with a disability must have an IEP in effect by the beginning of each school year.
 Federal and state laws and regulations specify the information that must be documented in each student’s IEP.
-In addition, IEPs developed for the 2011 school year and thereafter must be on a form prescribed by the Commissioner of Education.
 The electronic IEP in the NYC DOE’s Special Education Student Information System (SESIS) is designed to meet the state requirements.

 Source: State Guide to Quality Individualized Education Program (IEP) Development and Implementation, pp. 1-4